stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 Static typing is a powerful lever for working with code.
 It provides verifiable documentation, can find bugs quickly and enable fearless (well let's be honest, somewhat less scary) refactors, and allows us to leverage powerful tools like modern IDEs to understand and navigate code.

-But often developers and even type thoerists approach the problem of turning untyped code into statically typed code as though it were merely a problem of adding annotations.
+But often developers and even type theorists approach the problem of turning untyped code into statically typed code as though it were merely a problem of adding annotations.
 This is often not the case, and it can be helpful to understand why.

-Python was concieved as a dynamically typed language, and much of it's rich library ecosystem was written without types.
-And many of the powerful patterns that make dynamically typed Python useful are difficult to statically type for example
+Python was conceived as a dynamically typed language, and much of its rich library ecosystem was written without types.
+And many of the powerful patterns that make dynamically typed Python useful are difficult to statically type, for example:
 - Pervasive use of duck typing
 - Use of metaprogramming and classes with highly dynamic behavior
 - Reliance of flow-sensitive type information that type checkers cannot track
-- Using heterogenious containers in ways that the type system can't model
+- Using heterogeneous containers in ways that the type system can't model

 We'll explore some of these patterns, why they are hard to type and might not be worth typing, and some advice for how to get the most out of the type system without trying to force inherently dynamic code to be statically typed.